anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 - [registerAgents](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/EcoSystem.js#L28)

-  registers Agents to the state and it will also create corresponding Arrays for each of them which you can use by calling ecoSys.groups[your_given_name]
+  registers Agents to the state and also creates corresponding Arrays for each of them which you can use by calling ecoSys.groups[your_given_name]

 - [initialPopulation](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/EcoSystem.js#L39)

-  initializes the groups of population by given amount
+  initializes the groups of population by the given amount

 - [addBehavior](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/EcoSystem.js#L98)

-  specifies the behavior of the agent declarativly
+  specifies the behavior of the agent declaratively

 - [batchUpdateAgents](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/EcoSystem.js#L150)